It is a truth universally acknowledged

 Lo favours the view of other scholars from the Southern Song to the Qing period who take yezi ge, according to the partial explanation of Ouyang Xiu, to mean leaves of a manual or some other similar mode of recording rules and directions.
 They believe it is a game of both cards and dice in which the cards may be moved according to the result of dice-throws.
 Lo eventually concludes that "the 'game of leaves' itself does not seem to have been a card game at all, but a board game of promotion and demotion, perhaps something akin to the 'Snakes and Ladders' pattern in conception, but markedly more complex".

 If Lo is right, and yezi means something other than card games before the 15th century, then we're back to asking when cards as we know them first appear.
 The key point here is "as we know them".
 Chinese cards nowadays are of several types, including money cards, domino cards, and chess cards.
 Chess cards are irrelevant, as they are no older than the 19th century.
 Domino cards, as the name implies, are basically dominoes printed on cards.
-Chinese dominoes probably go back to the 12th century - a legend claims they were invented in 1112 - and were originally of wood, bone, or ivory: they did not appear on card or paper before the late Ming period (14th century).
+Chinese dominoes probably go back to the 12th century - a legend claims they were invented in 1112 - and were originally of wood, bone, or ivory: they did not appear on card or paper before the late Ming period (c.1600).

 Cards "as we know them" differ significantly from dominoes in that they consist of a series of numerals in each of four symbolic categories or suits.
 So do Chinese money cards: their suits are cash (single coins), strings (of cash), hundreds (of strings) and myriads (thousands) of strings.
 If modern cards derive from Chinese cards, then, it's only to money cards that we can reasonably look.
 (Mah Jong tiles also have suits and numerals, but date only from the 19th century and clearly derive from money cards.)